bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-I\'m going to use a shorter variable here.
-MyParagraphs is long, I\'m guaranteed to type that wrong at some point, so I\'m just going to call it ps, something like that.
-That\'s fine for paragraphs.
-I\'m going to make a for Loop, and again, remember, if you\'ve been doing the challenges and really getting used to the syntax, you should be able to just write a for Loop.
+I&apos;m going to use a shorter variable here.
+MyParagraphs is long, I&apos;m guaranteed to type that wrong at some point, so I&apos;m just going to call it ps, something like that.
+That&apos;s fine for paragraphs.
+I&apos;m going to make a for Loop, and again, remember, if you&apos;ve been doing the challenges and really getting used to the syntax, you should be able to just write a for Loop.
 For var i equals 0 or i is less than **ps.length;
-i plus plus** and then we\'ve got our curly braces, and in here I\'m going to take each paragraph, so I\'m going to say **ps
-\[i\].style.color** equals **red.** Now, if I just do this, you\'ll see it\'ll work.
-It\'ll actually go through this entire Loop.
-The first time through the Loop, this thing has three paragraphs and it\'s going to get paragraph 0.
-Let\'s give that a try.
-Let\'s run that over here.
+i plus plus** and then we&apos;ve got our curly braces, and in here I&apos;m going to take each paragraph, so I&apos;m going to say **ps &lbrack;i&rbrack;.style.color** equals **red.** Now, if I just do this, you&apos;ll see it&apos;ll work.
+It&apos;ll actually go through this entire Loop.
+The first time through the Loop, this thing has three paragraphs and it&apos;s going to get paragraph 0.
+Let&apos;s give that a try.
+Let&apos;s run that over here.
 If I refresh this, you can see all my paragraphs generate.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~ 319/320.  (###) ~~~~~~~~~~~~~~~~~~~-->